 Having a healthy sex life can massively reduce your tension, as it boosts your endorphin level and other hormones in your body that generally puts you in a good mood.
 After all, sex is exercise, so why not hit two birds with one stone?

 Spend more time with your wife, or girlfriend.
 Or, if you’re single, just hop on the web.
 After all, we live in the age of the internet, so it can’t be that hard to find someone to spend your time with.
-Use Tinder, or maybe check out a few escort ads and classifieds on the web, and you’ll most likely find someone to show you a good time, without getting in something too serious.
+Use Tinder, or maybe check out a few escort ads or Doe and classifieds on the web, and you’ll most likely find someone to show you a good time, without getting in something too serious.